AqwamCreates/DataPredict/docs/API/Models/LongShortTermMemory.md

 Train the model.

 ```
-LongShortTermMemory:train(tokenInputSequenceArray: integer[], tokenOutputSequenceArray: integer[]): number[]
+LongShortTermMemory:train(tableOfTokenInputSequenceArray: tableOfTokenInputSequenceArray[], tableOfTokenOutputSequenceArray: tokenOutputSequenceArray[]): number[]
 ```
 #### Parameters:

-* tokenInputSequenceArray: An array containing a sequence of tokens.
+* tableOfTokenInputSequenceArray: An array containing sequences of tokens.

-* tokenOutputSequenceArray: An array containing a sequence of tokens.
+* tokenOutputSequenceArray: An array containing sequences of tokens.
 Leave this empty if you want to use tokenInputSequenceArray only.

 #### Returns: